What is Leaky Gut?

 What Causes Leaky Gut and How Can I Prevent it?

 Assaults to the complex process that regulates the permeability of our gut can come from a variety of sources.
-Leaky gut is almost always caused by more than one factor that combine to create a dysregulated condition.
+Leaky gut is almost always caused by more than one factor that combine to create a dysregulated condition and to receive leaky gut treatment as soon as possible.
 Here is a list of the most common factors:

 - A poor diet, high in fats, sugars, and chemical additives and low in fiber, can cause alterations in our gut flora and other regulatory changes that in turn lead to more leakiness.

 - Alcohol and over-the-counter and prescription drugs may also play a role.
 Individuals suffering from the conditions associated with leaky gut often use pain relievers and NSAIDS (non-steroidal anti-inflammatory drugs).
 This class of drugs are especially effective at causing leaky gut.
 Antibiotics also may cause significant negative changes to our gut flora and health.

 - Poor sleep – sleep is where the digestive system rests and repairs

 - Lack of exercise – exercise has a profound effect on the ocean of gut bacteria we have, and a healthy gut flora protects the lining of our gut.